teracyhq-incubator/teracy-dev-certs/README.md

 # teracy-dev-certs

-teracy-dev extension is used for certificates related related functionalities.
+teracy-dev extension is used for certificates related functionalities.

 This extension will generate self signed CA certificate and use that own CA to sign other certificates.